 "We'll have completed the vaccine trials and the VRCO1 [antibody-mediated prevention] study," he said.
 "We'll need to look at how to mix a semi-working vaccine with combination prevention in 2021-2027.
 Where there are successes, there's a need to discontinue," he explained.
 All this to say that in the next round of funding, DAIDS is looking at collapsing the current networks into just three -- focusing on treatment, non-vaccine prevention and vaccines, explained Dr. Dieffenbach in a recent blog and AVAC webinar.

 Now, if any of this leaves you enthused, scratching your head, or even upset, DAIDS wants to hear from you.
-It is currently accepting public comments and questions online through November 30, so now is your chance!
+It accepted public comments and questions online through November 30.

 [Note from TheBody.com: This article was originally published by AVAC on Oct.
 17, 2017.
 We have cross-posted it with their permission.]